 Sample size limits the extent to which data can be disaggregated by different factors such as geography, age and sex, particularly for characteristics that are not widespread across the population.
-Some data are common to both the 2012-13 NATSIHS and NATSINPAS.
-For these items, the samples for people aged 2 years and over have been combined to make up the core sample for the AATSIHS.
-The samples for the NATSIHS and the core were designed to provide reliable estimates for remote and non-remote areas, by State and Territory and for Torres Strait Islander Australians.
+The sample for the NATSISS was designed to provide reliable estimates for remote and non-remote areas, by State and Territory and for Torres Strait Islander Australians.

-Data from other ABS surveys (for example, the Australian Health Survey) are included in this report, often to provide non-Indigenous comparators for AATSIHS data.
-Most general population surveys do not contain a large enough representative sample of Aboriginal and Torres Strait Islander Australians to allow for disaggregation by Indigenous status.
+Data from other ABS surveys (for example, the General Social Survey and the National Health Survey) are included in this report, often to provide non-Indigenous comparators for NATSISS data.
+Currently, most general population surveys do not contain a large enough representative sample of Aboriginal and Torres Strait Islander Australians to allow for disaggregation by Indigenous status.